Yocto Kria Support¶

 Importing a New XSA File¶

-By default, Kria Yocto project downloads .xsa files from artifactory to generate device trees for generating artifacts.
-If you wanted to use a local .xsa file, then you need to modify the corresponding .conf file in sources/meta-kria/conf/machine/<MACHINE name>.conf
+By default, the Kria Yocto project downloads the .xsa files from artifactory to generate device trees for generating artifacts.
+To use a local .xsa file, modify the corresponding .conf file in sources/meta-kria/conf/machine/<MACHINE name>.conf

 HDF_BASE = "file://"